-Google Maps is a popular web tool that many people use view highway routes and get directions.
-However, there are additional features in Maps that allow you to modify maps with custom details, add images, and create links to relevent pages.
-By logging in to your Google account, you can save these maps and share them with others.
+Google Maps is a popular web tool that allows people to explore places, find directions to destinations, and create custom maps.
+However, there are additional features in Google Maps, especially in the new Google Maps Engine Lite, that allows you to modify maps with custom details, such as with images, links, data tables, and labels.
+By logging in to your Google account, you can create, save, and share your own personal and unique maps with others.

-- Multiple modes including standard view, satellite, terrain, and weather
+- Multiple visual modes, including standard view, satellite, terrain, and weather

 Uses for Google Maps

-- Plot the life of a historical figure through maps such as where they lived, worked, and traveled.
+- Plot the life or journey of a fictional/historical figure through maps, such as where they lived, worked, or traveled.

 - Use streetview to view examples of building architecture and design or to explore different cities.